Imagine the Scenario:

 In this metaphor the players (teams or individuals) must deliver a major project (or programme) which can be totally defined and configured by the designer.

-In this metaphor the designer constructs an on-going scenario (using simple powerpoint slides).
-As the scenario is revealed to the players they are invited to answer multiple choice questions about how they would address different aspects of the urgent situation (crisis or opportunity).
+In this metaphor the designer constructs an on-going scenario (defined using simple powerpoint slides).
+As the scenario is revealed to the players, slide by slide, they are invited to answer multiple choice questions about how they would address different aspects of the situation.
+The results are show instantly on a dashboard of key measures based on what the designer thinks is important.
+There is also a leaderboard and graphical analysis of the choices by question.

 Metaphor5 - Succeed in competition